pganssle/HaptiCap/device-details.md

 In addition to the motors, there are three basic components: the sensor (an [HMC5883L](https://github.com/pganssle/HMC5883L) 3-axis digital magnetometer - <b>Fig. 1A</b>), the power source (a cell-phone battery and DC-DC step-up transformer, <b>Fig. 1B</b> & <b>1C</b>), and the microcontroller (Arduino Nano, <b>Fig 1D</b>).
 In this page, I'll go into more details about each of the components and the reasons for the design choices I made.

+### Hat

+I decided to build the device into a hat primarily because hats have points of contact all around the head (not to mention the parts on top of the skull, if you want to indicate a 3-dimensional vector), it's not unusual to see someone wearing one all the time, and they are large enough to easily conceal batteries and other electronics.
+Even in the earliest prototype stages, the device still looks like a more or less normal hat.
+I chose a baseball cap because I thought that the visor would be the best place to mount electronics, but I found that they were less obtrusive when hidden in the crown, so that concern is at least partially alleviated (though it is nice to mount the sensor on a stiff, level surface so that its effectiveness is relatively unaffected by how you are wearing the hat).

+I've also been considering the use of a knit skull-cap instead &mdash; I think this strikes a better balance between extra room for electronics (you could almost certainly fit everything in with minimal unsightly bulging) and not looking out of place in modern society.
+Obviously a fedora, bowler or top hat gives you a lot of room to place electronics, but these aren't really practical because they look ridiculous.<sup><a href="#ref1" name="fnote1">1</a></sup> There are two major issues with the use of a skull cap.
+The first is that they are much warmer than a standard baseball cap - which can cause you to sweat; even if you waterproof all the electronics (which you should probably do anyway in case it rains), I haven't yet thought of a good way to *wash* these hats, so you do want to minimize the sweating.
+The second is that in the summer (or if you live in a warm climate like California or Texas), it will seem very unusual that you are wearing a knit cap all the time, whereas baseball caps are standard attire year round.

 ### Power source

-The power in my prototype is supplied by an 1800 mAh battery from a Sprint HTC Evo 4G<sup><a name="fnote1" ref="#ref1">1</a></sup>, mounted in a wall-charging unit that I disassembled and repurposed.
+The power in my prototype is supplied by an 1800 mAh battery from a Sprint HTC Evo 4G<sup><a name="fnote2" href="#ref2">2</a></sup>, mounted in a wall-charging unit that I disassembled and repurposed.
 Since Li+ batteries like this one are generally 3.7 V, the voltage is stepped up with a DC-DC step-up transformer, which costs around $5 and generally represents only about 5% power loss.

 ### Vibration Motors